 Activity Lead and key collaborators Desired outcome by 2027 Status Progress update Next steps 1.1.
-Continue to implement recommendation s from emergency responses including EAD incursions, COVID-19, previous EAD simulation exercises and recent natural disasters Animal Health Australia (AHA), to facilitate engagement across governments and industries); government agencies and peak industry organisations (to lead implementation of recommendatio ns) Recommendations from emergency responses are actioned to reduce emergency scenario risks to production animal industries Yet to commence (projects 26, 27) In progress (project 52) Completed (projects 38, 39, 40) Enhancing decision making on emergency animal disease (EAD) operations (project 26): The AHA Industry Forum EAD Working Group have developed a proposal that looks at building critical awareness around EAD issues, the impacts that could occur and developing resources and training to aid decision making and planning on a national cross-sectoral basis.
-EAD Crisis Management planning (project 27): The proposal aims to conduct a stocktake of existing resources and to form a collaborative approach between government and industry (across a range of species) to develop new templates and resources that holistically address the actions and events that may take place in an EAD crisis.
+Continue to implement recommendations from emergency responses including Emergency Animal Disease (EAD) incursions, COVID-19, previous EAD simulation exercises and recent natural disasters Animal Health Australia (AHA), to facilitate engagement across governments and industries); government agencies and peak industry organisations (to lead implementati on of recommendat ions) Recommendat ions from emergency responses are actioned to reduce emergency scenario risks to production animal industries In progress (project 27) Closed (project 26) Completed (projects 38, 39, 40, 52) EAD Crisis Management planning (project 27): The proposal aims to conduct a stocktake of existing resources and to form a collaborative approach between government and industry (across a range of species) to develop new templates and resources that holistically address the actions and events that may take place in an EAD crisis.
 Resources developed will be made accessible to other industries.
 Some industries have since developed their own plans and are sharing them as part of the initial Crisis Management Plan project stocktake.
-South Australian (SA) pig biosecurity project (project 52): A digital form was developed and used to collect information on routine farm movements of pigs (including routes) and other products including feed, semen and waste.
-A verification framework for enhanced on farm biosecurity practices, to mitigate the risk of disease introduction and spread and support assurances of regulators during an EAD outbreak, has been developed in consultation with industry stakeholders and other jurisdictions.
-A report on Project 27: Resources developed will be made accessible to industry and government to provide ongoing training and exercise support.
-This project is expected to finish in June 2025.
-Project 52: The project will be guided by the tools and resources developed by industry stakeholders.
-The project will identify options for publicising the checklists, tools and resources to support producers to reach the required standard of verification in consultation with key stakeholders.
+Closed Enhancing decision making on EAD operations (project 26): This project did not proceed.
+Completed South Australian (SA) pig biosecurity project (project 52): A report summarising opportunities to support verification and compliance of enhanced piggery biosecurity through the development of resources and digital capabilities was well received by industry stakeholders.
+The report stimulated discussions between state and national industry organisations who intend to drive development of capabilities to further advance EAD preparedness through national industry-led projects.
+As a result of these future activities, the co-funded SA Pig Biosecurity Project has concluded to support redirection of industry resources that further the outcomes initiated in SA.
+Project 27: There are delays to the project timeline to allow additional time to finalise the templates.
+1.2.
+Continue to undertake simulation exercises for a variety of EAD AHA, Jurisdictions and peak industry organisations Simulation exercises are completed to reduce industry risks Completed (project 39)